bashojs/basho/README.md

 fi
 ```

-## Use Here Documents for complex multi-line commands
+## Here Documents for complex commands

 Complex commands require a lot of quoting which makes code ugly.
 Fortunately, a shell feature called [Here Documents](https://tldp.org/LDP/abs/html/here-docs.html) hugely simplifies this use case.
 You can pretty much avoid all quoting!